TITLE:

 · ACGIH TLV, current edition

-· CGAP-1 - 1991, Safe Handling of Compressed Gases in Containers
+· CGAP-1-1991, Safe Handling of Compressed Gases in Containers

 · Handbook of Compressed Gases (Compressed Gas Association, Inc.)

-· ANSI Standard A 13.1- 1996, Scheme for the Identification of Piping Systems, with 1998 change, or current edition, applicable for:
+· ANSI Standard A 13.1-2007, Scheme for the Identification of Piping Systems, applicable for: 1) new piping installation and 2) when poor labeling constitutes a safety hazard

 · Unified Statewide Building Code